vienues/analytics-system-react/server/README.md

 ### Naming Convention

-- All foldres named using kebab case
+- All folders named using kebab case
 - All files containing experimental decorators or GraphQL scalars are title case
 - All other files are camel case
 - Files containing Queries, Subscriptions, Mutations, and Field Resolvers are named {DataType}**.resolver.ts**